-Logpush API configuration · Cloudflare Logs docs
+Logpush API configuration

 Logpush repeatedly pulls logs on your behalf and uploads them to your destination.

-Log options, such as fields or sampling rate, are configured in the

-logpull_options job parameter (see Logpush job object definition).
+Log options, such as fields or sampling rate, are configured in the logpull_options job parameter (refer to Logpush job object definition).
 For example, the following query gets data from the Logpull API:

 In Logpush, the Logpull options would be:

-If you don't change any options, you will receive logs with default fields that are unsampled (i.e.,
+If you do not change any options, you will receive logs with default fields that are unsampled (i.e.,

 sample=1).

-The three options that you can customize are:
+The four options that you can customize are:

-- Fields: See Log fields for the currently available fields.
+- Fields: Refer to Log fields for the currently available fields.
 The list of fields is also accessible directly from the API:

 - Timestamp format: The format in which timestamp fields will be returned.
-Value options: unixnano (default), unix, rfc3339.
+Value options:

+Note: The CVE-2021-44228 parameter can only be set through the API at this time.
+Updating your Logpush job through the UI will set this option to false.

-To check if
+To check if logpull_options are valid:

 Response